...

 3. Close your Terminal window and open a new one so your changes take effect.

 For a more automated install, you can use nodenv-installer.
-If you prefer a manual approach, follow the steps below.
+If you do not want to execute scripts downloaded from a web URL or simply prefer a manual approach, follow the steps below.

 1. Clone nodenv into ~/.nodenv.